bigjosh/ognite-laser-parts/readme.md

 The `parts` directory contains the individual design files for each part (i.e. box cover, box drawer, etc.).

-The `final` directory contains ready-to-cut sheets with bot a single Ognite and a penel of 4 Ognites.
+The `final` directory contains ready-to-cut sheets, including multi-unit production panels.

 ### How to cut